Optimal Control of Logically Constrained Partially Observable and Multi-Agent Markov Decision Processes: Experiments

 \subsection{Multi-Agent System Collision Avoidance with Random Ordered Task and One-Way Lane}

-In the experiment of this subsection, there are two agents $A_1$ and $A_2$.
-Their transitions in the gridworld are again deterministic and their locations are known to both the agents.
-Agent $A_1$ has one goal location $a$ and agent $A_2$ has two goal locations $b$ and $c$ (both of which are active at all times).
+In this task, there are two agents $A_1$ and $A_2$, whose locations are known to each other.
+Agent $A_1$ has one goal location $a$ while agent $A_2$ has two goal locations $b$ and $c$.
 An agent receives a positive reward only when it is at its goal locations.
 We require agent $A_2$ to visit both its goal locations, but in a specific order (i.e., $b$ to $c$ or $c$ to $b$).
 The goal locations are known to both agents but the desired visitation order is known only to agent $A_2$.
 This order is randomly chosen at the beginning and kept fixed (indicated by the truth value of $o$).
-We again require the agents to avoid collision and stay in the lanes as in the previous section.
-This requirements can be specified using $\ltlf$ as $\varphi_7 = (o \to (\neg b \textbf{U} (c \wedge \textbf{F}b))) \wedge (\neg o \to (\neg c \textbf{U} (b \wedge \textbf{F}c))) \wedge (\textbf{G}(s \wedge \neg col))$.
-We use a larger grid size of $5 \times 15$ with a more complex lane structure.
-Further, we allow only one-way movement in some lanes.
-This task was performed on model $\mathscr{M}_{11}$.
+We require the agents to avoid collisions between themselves (indicated by the truth value of $col$) and to always stay within the lanes (indicated by the truth value of $s$).
+This requirements can be specified using $\ltlf$ as $\varphi_5 = (o \to (\neg b \textbf{U} (c \wedge \textbf{F}b))) \wedge (\neg o \to (\neg c \textbf{U} (b \wedge \textbf{F}c))) \wedge (\textbf{G}(s \wedge \neg col))$.

-For each model discussed above, we use Algorithm \ref{algjr} to generate a mixed policy $\bar{\mu}$.
-The corresponding reward $\mathcal{R}^\mathscr{M}(\bar{\mu})$ and the constraint $\mathcal{R}^f(\bar{\mu})$ (estimated via $200$ Monte-Carlo simulations) are shown in Table \ref{tab:data}.
-We observe that the probability of satisfying the constraint generally exceeds the required threshold.
-Occasionally, the constraint is violated albeit only by a small margin.
-This is consistent with our result in Theorem \ref{lagrangethm}.
-Since we cannot exactly compute the optimal feasible reward $\mathcal{R}^*$, it is difficult to assess how close our policy is to optimality.
-Nonetheless, we observe that the agent behaves in a manner that achieves high reward in all of these models.
-A detailed discussion of the experimental setup is available in Appendix F.